Learn How Students and Academics Say Online Education Is Changing with All-New Data About:

 - Changes in Demand for Online Education

-This 3rd annual research project shares feedback from schools and online students.
-As part of our report, we surveyed current students, prospective distance learners, and alumni from online programs.
-In our report, we cover the current demand and common motivations for online learning; development strategies for new programs; and student suggestions related to recruiting, marketing, and retention.
+This fifth annual research project shares feedback from schools and online students.
+We surveyed school administrators, current and prospective students, and online program alumni.
+Our findings include trends related to current demand and common motivations for online learning, development strategies for new programs, and student suggestions related to recruitment, marketing, and retention.

 Evolving Student Demographics

-A report from The Lumina Foundation identified six categories of students, which extends beyond the age-based labels of traditional and nontraditional (Ladd, Reynolds, & Selingo, n.d.).
+Researchers have identified six categories of students, which extend beyond the age-based labels of traditional and nontraditional, to describe different characteristics and motivations for going to college (Ladd, Reynolds, & Selingo, n.d.).

 |Aspiring Academics||18-24 year olds, focused on academic studies|

 |Coming of Age||18-24 year olds, exploring college academics, social offerings, and a variety of activities|